majomansueti/Green_Energy_Korea_Project/README.md

-🌿 **Green Energy Korea Project**
+## 🌿 Green Energy Korea Project

 A spatial and financial analysis of renewable energy investment equity in South Korea (2015–2023).

-📌 *Overview*
+# 📌 Overview

 This repository presents a geospatial and econometric study on renewable energy development in South Korea.
 We constructed a custom Renewable Energy Potential Index (REPI) using national solar, wind, land use, and population datasets.
 The REPI was then compared with financial investment flows, green bond activity, and CO₂ emissions to uncover regional disparities and urban bias in national energy planning.

-This project integrates:
+**This project integrates**

-Open-source GIS mapping
+- Open-source GIS mapping

-Financial and emission regression models
+- Financial and emission regression models

-Green bond policy analysis
+- Green bond policy analysis

-Interactive REPI heatmaps & LISA spatial clustering
+- Interactive REPI heatmaps & LISA spatial clustering

 📁 *Repository Structure*